masc-it/gradientlab/README.md

 - Trained on 3B italian tokens from fineweb2 in ~8 hours on a RTXA4000.
     - byte_level_tokenizer, couldn't use qwen3 tokenizer due to memory constraints (gpu poor) and weird torch.compile errors
 - Slim notebook to demo model loading and generation.
+- single-GPU trainer with trackio to track metrics

 # Publish